 Fair value in exces Goodwill

-Goodwill impairment testing as performed in the second quarter 2023 Goodwill impairment testing as performed in the second quarter 2022 As of June 30, 2023
+Goodwill impairment testing as performed in the second quarter 2023 Goodwill impairment testing as performed in the second quarter 2022 As of September 30, 2023

-Bedding 40 % 54 % \$904 million
+Bedding 40 % 54 % \$ 901 million

-Work Furniture 74 % 78 % \$99 million
+Work Furniture 74 78 98 million

-Aerospace Products 44 % 40 % \$67 million
+Aerospace Products 44 40 67 million

-Hydraulic Cylinders 18 % 32 % \$37 million
+Hydraulic Cylinders 18 32 43 million

 The Bedding reporting unit's market value decreased compared to the 2022 testing primarily because of lower estimated future cash flows.
 Although the long-term outlook for the Bedding reporting unit remains strong, macroeconomic factors have negatively impacted consumer confidence and spending in the near term, which in turn has had an adverse impact on the bedding market's near-term forecast.
-Our Specialty Foam business has experienced difficulties as a result of low demand and material inefficiencies.
+Our Specialty Foam business has experienced difficulties as a result of low demand and operational inefficiencies.
 About two-thirds of the earnings challenge is a result of low demand driven by the general bedding market decline, the outsized impact on digitally native brands from changes in consumer privacy laws and cash constraints, and share loss from a small number of customers, with some of those sales shifting from finished goods to components.
-The remaining challenges relate primarily to material inefficiency from practices that emerged during the pandemic as we prioritized servicing customers amid chemical shortages and surging demand.
+The remaining challenges relate primarily to operational inefficiency from practices that emerged during the pandemic as we prioritized servicing customers amid chemical shortages and surging demand.
 While it may take some time to see significant improvements in Specialty Foam, especially with a continuing weak demand environment, we are confident in our recovery plan and are making progress.
 Our team has a pipeline of opportunities supported by our specialty foam technologies.
 We are also focused on driving improvement in material margins through both process and equipment changes.
 We remain confident that our Specialty Foam business will drive long-term, profitable growth for the segment and are placing our highest level of attention on improvements in sales and material management.

 The Work Furniture and Aerospace Products reporting units' market value in the 2023 goodwill impairment testing was generally consistent with the prior year.
 Work Furniture demand for both contract and residential end-use products are expected to remain at low levels in 2023, but improve in future years.
 Aerospace's long-term forecasts continue to reflect demand improvements as industry recovery continues.
-The demand is still below pre-pandemic levels, but we expect the aerospace industry to return to historical levels in the next few years.
+Current demand is still below pre-pandemic levels, but we expect the aerospace industry to return to historical levels within the next few years.

 The Hydraulic Cylinders reporting unit's market value in the 2023 goodwill impairment testing approximated carrying value primarily due to an August 2022 acquisition.
-The 2023 end-market demand is expected to remain strong, and we anticipate continued long-term growth for this reporting unit.
+We anticipate long-term growth for this reporting unit.

-We are continuing to monitor all factors impacting these reporting units.
-If actual results or the long-term outlook of any of our reporting units materially differ from the assumptions and estimates used in the goodwill valuation calculations, we could incur impairment charges.
+We are continuing to monitor all factors impacting these reporting units and the company as a whole.
+If actual results or the long-term outlook of any of our reporting units materially differ from the assumptions and estimates used in the goodwill valuation calculations, or if the decline in our stock price continues for a sustained period resulting in a material decline in our market capitalization relative to book value, we could incur impairment charges.
 These non-cash charges could have a material negative impact on our earnings.